When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Dr. Leah Alexander, MD, FAAP

-Here are some ways your newborn might communicate with you without crying (5):
+Here are the non-verbal ways your newborn talks to you (5):

 1. Signs of Hunger